 Hello, my name is Katy Muller.
 I have been blessed with an amazing husband for the last seven years, and we have welcomed two handsome boys, Colten, seven years old, and Grady, five years old.
 I was born and raised right here in Paducah, Kentucky.
 I have worked as a registered nurse at Baptist Health Paducah, formerly known as Western Baptist Hospital, for the past 14 years, mainly in the areas of oncology, orthopedics, and neurology.

-I have always been a home body and love my hometown.
-I attended college close to home, including West Kentucky Community and Technical College, Murray State University, and most recently, the University of Southern Indiana.
-Where I completed my masters in nursing and achieved my greatest accomplishment and obtained my family nurse practitioner license.
-I now serve the surrounding communities as a nurse practitioner with Baptist Health Urology Group.
+I have always been a homebody and love my hometown.
+I attended colleges close to home, including West Kentucky Community and Technical College, Murray State University, and most recently, the University of Southern Indiana.
+I completed my master's in nursing and achieved my greatest accomplishment, obtaining my family nurse practitioner license.
+I now serve the surrounding communities as a Baptist Health Urology Group nurse practitioner.

-In my spare time, I enjoy every moment with my boys, of which keep me busy on and off the ball fields.
+I enjoy every moment with my boys in my spare time, which keeps me busy on and off the ball field.
 When I am not at a ballfield, you will find me at the Kentucky Lake, where we love to boat and camp.